 In this regard, Deloitte Talent Director, Michele Parmelee, expressed the following: “I would say that, for companies, the most important conclusion is the increasingly reduced confidence among Millennials and young people of Generation Z”.

 It is important to understand that the qualities of these generations (Y and Z) have been determined by a totally different context from that of their predecessors, due to the dramatic changes they have undergone.
 These people were born in full digital transformation and grew up having to adapt, whether consciously or unconsciously.
-So, they expect their work environment to be fully supportive of the challenges of the digital age.
+Therefore, they do not expect less from their work environment.
 They have a rather critical vision of current organisational cultures because they have had to face increasingly challenging environments.

 If there is a trait that identifies Millennials it is that they have a greater multitasking ability.
 They tend to be demanding regarding time management and tasks, which might make them be slightly at odds with “work schedules,” especially if these are overly strict.

 Another important aspect to note is that digital natives have understood the importance of constantly updating knowledge and value the fact that their organisations promote spaces for development.
 Therefore, the ideal organisational culture for Millennials includes possibilities for education and/or training.